Marwa-Alanazi/Explore-Bikeshare-Data-PDSN-Udacity/README.md

 Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

 In this project, we use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+We compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ### The Datasets
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns: